lightspeedwp/tour-operator-starter-theme/README.md

 - Your root folder will now contain the customized theme.
 - You can:
-  - Rename the folder to match your theme slug
+  - Copy the folder to your theme repository
   - Begin development
   - Zip and distribute/upload your theme